luanrv00/dotfiles/README.md

 ./setup.sh
 ```

-to install only a specific module, use:
+Obs.: to install only a specific module, use:

 ```
 ./setup.sh <module> # e.g ./setup.sh vim